 3. Applying a Lotion That Isn't Moisturizing Enough: This might depend on your skin type or needs.
 Overall, you'll want to choose a product that contains the nutrients, vitamins, and ingredients that will keep your skin hydrated for a while.
 "I prefer to use body lotions that contain natural and fewer unnecessary ingredients," Wesley says.
-"One that is creamier or has a lotion mixed with oil I find have longer moisturizing effects than a thinner, more watery lotion that just tends to evaporate off the skin surface.
+"One that is creamier or has a lotion mixed with oil I find has longer moisturizing effects than a thinner, more watery lotion that just tends to evaporate off the skin surface.
 Ingredients such as shea butter, cold-pressed oils, borage-seed oil, and/or fatty acids such as ceramides tend to have great barrier-protecting properties."

 One thing I didn't realize about body lotions?
 They can play a big role in protecting your skin against the signs of aging.
 Here I was just honing in on the eye creams, serums, face oils, and night creams of the skincare world and not even thinking that my body-lotion habit could also be helping maintain youthful-looking and firm skin.

 "The skin often tends to appear more wrinkled when it's drier," Wesley explains.
 "Thus the same moisture-enhancing and barrier-protecting ingredients above also help reduce the appearance of wrinkles.
 Additionally, topical antioxidants can be helpful to repair free radicals created from sun and environmental damage, and peptide ingredients can be useful to help support collagen."